mvolkmann/blog/src/ocaml.md

 every possible float value (say an x-coordinate) with every possible float value (say a y-coordinate).

-Sum types describe a disjunction which can be thought of as "this OR this OR this".
+Sum types (aka "one-of types") describe alternatives with a disjunction which can be thought of as "this OR this OR this".
-Examples of sum types in OCaml include variant types.
+Examples of sum types in OCaml include the primitive type `int` and variant types (described later).
 Lists and trees are implemented as variant types.
 The elements in a list are represented as a variant whose value can be the empty list (`[]`) or a cons cell created with the `::` operator that